-3.5 Measuring Z(f)
+3.5.
+MEASURING Z(f)

-The impedance head, including the microphones and attenuator, were connected to the flute via the adaptor shown in Figure 2c, which is acoustically equivalent to a cylinder, of the same radius as the calibration cylinder and 6.0 mm long.
-This load may be removed by calculation from the resultant measurement, but its dimensions were chosen from considerations of tuning.
-(It also gives an impedance equivalent to that of the radiation impedance of the embouchure hole under typical playing conditions: see the previous section and [17] for more details).
+The impedance head, including the microphones and attenuator, were connected to the flute via the adaptor shown in Figure 2(c), which is acoustically equivalent to a cylinder.
+The adaptor has the same radius as the calibration cylinder and is 6.0 mm long.
+This load may be removed by calculation from the resultant measurement, but its dimensions were chosen so as to give an impedance equivalent to that of the radiation impedance of the embouchure hole under typical playing conditions (see the previous section and reference [17] for more details).
 A thin gasket made of flexible casting compound (Wacker Elastosil M4503, Barnes, Sydney) is used to seal the measurement head to the flute.

 The reference signal is applied to the flute and the Fourier components $\mathbf{p}{meas}(f)$ are then measured.
-The total admittance $\mathbf{p}{cal}(f)/(\mathbf{p}{meas}(f).R{ref})$ is calculated, the attenuator conductance is subtracted to give the flute admittance.
+The total admittance $\mathbf{p}{cal}(f)/(\mathbf{p}{meas}(f) \cdot R{ref})$ is calculated, and the attenuator conductance is subtracted to give the flute admittance.
 When measurements are finished, the spectrometer is reconnected to the reference impedance and a measurement is taken to compare with the calibration.

 Background noise in the laboratory, although rather quiet, could affect measurement of the weak pressure signals at the impedance minima.
-For this reason, the musical instrument, or other load to be measured, was placed inside a rigid box, which was lined with acoustically absorbent materials to minimise resonances of the box.
-The operator (who is also a flutist) passed his arms through rigid 'sleeves' on the box to finger the instrument and triggered measurements with a foot control.
+For this reason, the musical instrument, or other load to be measured, was placed inside a rigid box, which was lined with acoustically absorbent materials to minimize resonances of the box.
+The operator (who is also a flutist) passed his arms through rigid "sleeves" on the box to finger the instrument and triggered measurements with a foot control.

-3.6 Sound recordings
+3.6.
+SOUND RECORDINGS